TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Storages.rst

 File Storages
 ^^^^^^^^^^^^^

-File Storages have a few properties which deserve more explanations.
+File Storages can be administered through the List module.
+They have a few properties which deserve further explanation.

 .. figure:: ../Images/AdministrationFileStorageAccessTab.png
    :alt: The Access tab of a File Storage